 The best way to find your passion and purpose is to be 100% you and to be your best self and then your calling will start becoming more evident.
-I always love this saying of do what you can, where you are with everything you’ve got.
+I love the saying: Do what you can, where you are, with what you’ve got.

-Instead, it’s just every single day doing a little bit of what you love and growing you strengths and talents even though you aren’t getting a paycheck from them yet.
+Instead, it’s just every single day doing a little bit of what you love and growing your strengths and talents even though you aren’t getting a paycheck from them yet.

 You don’t have to “know’ or “find” your calling right now.
 The key to overcoming your fears and finding your ideal career target is to focus on what you do best.

 What do you do best that you are going to focus on daily to be your best self?

 - 10 Examples of Subscription Services I Use Every Day - March 22, 2017

 - What I Focused On My First 6 Years of Business - March 20, 2017